kayleigh114/RubyProjects/BubbleSort/readme.md

 [Original assignment can be found on The Odin Project website](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks?ref=lnav)

-This project is meant to act as a basic array sorter.
+This project is meant to act as a basic array sorter, using the Bubble Sort method.

 It should take an unsorted array as the **input**.